scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 - Loop Freedom - For every honest path segment registered in any AS, its sequence of AS entries contains no duplicates, including current and next ISD-AS and interface IDs.
 - Path Authorization - For every honest path segment registered in any AS and any AS X appearing on that segment (except for the previous one), AS X propagated a PCB corresponding to the segment portion ending in its own entry to its successor AS on the segment.
 - Path Discoverability - For every directed honest forwarding path in the network of inter-domain links, where all traversed ASes permit forwarding there exists at least one protocol execution that registers a segment containing or exactly matching this path, provided the involved links remain stable throughout the protocol execution.

+To ensure that the properties hold across the overall SCION network, all core ASes should be able to reach each other with some sequence of core links, and all non-core ASes should have at least one path up to a core AS.
+Furthermore, to ensure that the properties hold within a single ISD, all cores ASes of the ISD should be able to reach each other without leaving the ISD, i.e., for every pair of cores in an ISD there is a sequence of SCION links that only traverses ISD members.
+A core AS may reach other core ASes in the same ISD via other ISDs.
+This may be permitted, depending on the ISD's policies.

 ## Manipulation of the Beaconing Process by a Core Adversary {#topdown-manipulate}